laiviet/nvidia-smi/README.md

 ## Requirements

-You should have your CUDA driver installed.
+You should have your CUDA driver and CUDA toolkit installed.

 ## Compile